jmcateer/grunt-qunit-missed/README.md

 ### Options

-#### options.htmlReport
+#### options.coverageSourceLocation
 Type: `String`
 No Default value

-Specify where the location of the Istanbul html reports.
-This location is used to find files with coverage as well as output location.
+Specify where the location of the Istanbul xml or html reports.
+This can be a clover.xml, cobertura.xml or location of *.js.hmtl files.

-#### options.htmlResultLocation
+#### options.htmlResultOutputLocation
 Type: `String`
-Default value: options.htmlReport
+Default value: empty string

 Specify where the result html report should be placed.
-The default location is the same directory given by the options.htmlReport.
+If left empty, the current working directory will be used.

 #### options.teamName
 Type: `String`